MichaelFisher1997/neon-invaders/SPECS.md

 - Update order per frame: input.update → game.update → collisions.resolve → fx.update → ui.update
 - Pooled bullets and particles to avoid GC spikes.
 - Modules are small and single-purpose; most helpers are pure.

+### 13.1 Current Build Variant (2025-08-09)
+- Aliens march horizontally with step-down at edges within the center viewport; space is reserved on both sides so they do not spawn pinned to an edge.
+- Alien size: 36×22 virtual units; formation is centered and constrained within the center game screen.
+- Rows progression deviates from the original draft: waves now start at 1 row and add +1 row each wave (up to 6), stacking upward to preserve at least two row-heights of clearance above the player.

 ## 14. Source of Truth
 This document is the authoritative spec.
 If a mechanic changes during development, update this spec first, then implement.